 How does Rice University Bootcamps compare to Pathrise?

 Rice University Bootcamps offers courses to help people launch a new career as a digital marketer, UX/UI designer, web developer, or data analyst.
 While an interest in tech is suggested, most Rice University Bootcamp students start from scratch.
 They rely on pre-work and introductory lessons to get students up to speed.
 Pathrise job-seekers should already have a background in their chosen field to get the most out of the technical curriculum.

 Pathrise is a career accelerator that helps students and professionals land their dream job in tech.
 Our mentors work 1-on-1 with fellows on their resumes & portfolios, reverse recruiting and cold emails, behavioral and technical interview preparation, salary negotiation, and more.
-We offer a 9% income share agreement so fellows in our program don’t pay until they get a great tech job.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
 We never require deposits or upfront payment.